digihistch24/abstract-template/README.md

 ## Introduction

 This repository hosts the standardized template for submitting extended abstracts to the Digital History Switzerland 2024 conference.
 It's designed to ensure uniformity in submissions, making the review process more efficient and accessible.
-And it looks nice, too.
+And it is also aesthetically pleasing.

 ![Preview of the abstract template.](screenshot.png)